apache/nifi-minifi-cpp/docker/test/integration/README.md

 * Currently test_https.py does not work due to the upgrade to NiFi 1.7.
 This will be resolved as soon as possible.

+## Test environment

+The test framework is written in Python 3 and uses pip3 to add required packages.

+The tests use docker containers so docker engine should be installed on your system.
+Check the [get docker](https://docs.docker.com/get-docker/) page for further information.

+One of the required python packages is the `m2crypto` package which depends on `swig` for compilation, so `swig` should also be installed on your system (e.g. `sudo apt install swig` on debian based systems).

 ## Test Execution Lifecycle

 Each test involves the following stages as part of its execution lifecycle: